dfbarrero/aiCourse/assignments/r2p2-optimization/optimization.md

 ## Task 4 (optional): Improve the controller

 Based on the ``Inspyred_controller``, create a new controller with a more complex behaviour.
 For instance, you may set different coefficients given a certain threshold.
 Try to get better fitness than the original controller.
+You will new to develop a new controller (*GA_Extended_Controller.py*) and a new implementation of the evolutionary algorithm (*ga-inspired-extended.py*)